-Understanding the mechanics of Social Security can be a complex task due to its vastness and plethora of intertwined financial mechanisms.
-At its core, it relies heavily on concepts such as Substantial Gainful Activity (SGA), a standard which determines eligibility for disability benefits.
+Understanding the financial mechanics of the Social Security program can be a complex task.
+The Social Security program offers retirement, disability, and survivor benefits to eligible individuals.
+Social Security disability benefits provide income support for individuals who are unable to work due to a qualifying condition.
+At its core, disability benefits rely heavily on concepts such as Substantial Gainful Activity (SGA), a standard that determines eligibility for disability benefits.
 In turn, the SGA forms a critical determinant of the scale and nature of the benefits that an individual can hope to receive.
-The purpose of this article is to delve into the intricate mechanisms of SGA and most importantly, establish a prediction of the Social Security substantial earnings for the year 2024.
+The purpose of this article is to delve into the intricate mechanisms of SGA and most importantly, establish a prediction of the Social Security substantial earnings for the year 2025.

 Understanding Substantial Gainful Activity

 In the landscape of Social Security, Substantial Gainful Activity constitutes a measure of an individual’s ability to execute significant physical or mental activities in a work environment.
-It is not just ‘work’, the SGA is a specific level of work that renders one ineligible to receive Social Security Disability Insurance (SSDI).
+Earning an income above the substantial earnings limit may disqualify an individual from receiving Social Security disability benefits.
+More than just ‘work’, the SGA is a specific level of work that renders one ineligible to receive Social Security Disability Insurance (SSDI).

 It plays an equally pivotal role in the realm of Supplemental Security Income (SSI).
 More specifically, SGA helps in determining whether an adult is eligible for SSI disability benefits.
 As a result, the precise SGA amount has a considerable flow-on effect on the benefits received by individuals from SSDI and SSI.